 Aside from measures to protect data and data centers from attack, there are some other key concepts to be aware of when thinking about cloud platforms:

 - Disaster recovery – How quickly can your business restore from catastrophic failure?
-With fully native cloud solutions, complete recovery (to secondary locations) can be achieved within hours of failure due to the software not residing on traditional virtual or physical machines.
+With fully native cloud solutions, you can achieve complete recovery (to secondary locations) within hours of failure due to the software not residing on traditional virtual or physical machines.

 - Business continuity – It’s important to keep in mind that your business is not your building.
-With software that is always available from any location, your business can service your customers, from wherever your employees are located.
+With software that is always available from any location, your business can serve your customers, from wherever your employees are located.

 - Failover – Leading cloud storage systems have a large number of data servers so that if one needs maintenance or fails, the data is still available somewhere else.

 - Dynamic protection – Leading cloud providers have teams dedicated to delivering new features and protection, adapting to the ever-changing threats we face.
-Cloud-based software powered by these providers receive those security benefits.
+Cloud-based software powered by these providers receives those security benefits.

 Many of these concepts ensure faster recovery and data preservation even in the very rare chance that one of these top three cloud service providers experiences an issue.

 Case management software in the cloud

 Case management software providers use third-party cloud providers to protect client data and documents, with varying levels of security.
 Needles Neos is fortified with the protection of Microsoft Azure, which is considered top of the line and relied on by 95% of Fortune 500 companies.
 Firms can rest easy knowing their critical client data is secure.

 With Neos, your firm not only gets the protection of Microsoft Azure but also a greater than 99% uptime guarantee, multi-region backups to protect data, a point-in-time recovery (PITR) of databases for seven days, and data encryption.
 Additionally, all documents are backed up based on parameters the firm establishes, so you have access to the information you need at all times.